sethhritik/LeetCode-Solutions/README.md

 # LeetCode-Solutions
 Solution of problem on Leetcode in Python.
-Don't Copy it rather use it as reference.
+Don't Copy it,  use it as reference.